guillelezama/website2/content/authors/admin/_index.md

 ---

 Welcome to my website!
 I am an Economist at Amazon.
 I recently earned my Ph.D. in Economics from the University of Pittsburgh, where I specialized in Applied Microeconomics and Political Economy.
+{style="text-align: justify;"}

 During my Ph.D., I employed natural language processing (NLP), machine learning, and causal inference methods to study how economic and political dynamics influence political rhetoric and behavior.
-My research explored how politicians respond to corruption scandals and immigration shocks, their engagement on social media, and the effects of OFAC penalties on firms. {style="text-align: justify;"}
+My research explored how politicians respond to corruption scandals and immigration shocks, their engagement on social media, and the effects of OFAC penalties on firms.
+{style="text-align: justify;"}

 I was born and raised in Uruguay, where I completed my undergraduate studies and a Master’s in International Economics at the Universidad de la República (Udelar).
 My background also includes teaching, research collaborations, and advising both a politician and a college dean.
 {style="text-align: justify;"}